castro-gzlz/mr-plotter/README.md

 python mr-plotter.py example1_toi244.ini
 ```

 We can also contextualize planetary systems such as TOI-469 ([Damasso et al. 2023](https://ui.adsabs.harvard.edu/abs/2023A%26A...679A..33D/abstract); [Egger et al. 2024](https://ui.adsabs.harvard.edu/abs/2024arXiv240618653E/abstract)).
-In this case, we want to avoid including the planet names inside the figure, and instead put them in the legend.
+In this case, we want to avoid including the planet names inside the figure and instead put them in the legend.
 ```
 python mr-plotter.py example1_toi469.ini
 ```